abhipath90/MCBTE/example_input_files/1D_ballistic_transient/README.txt

 In_bnd.txt is empty as there are no internal boundaries in the domain

-mat_data.txt contains material properties Phonon frequency (rad/s), density of state (s/rad m^3), group velocity (m/s), frequency bin size (rad/s), realaxation time (s) and polarization in the same order.
+mat_data.txt contains material properties - phonon frequency (rad/s), density of state (s/rad m^3), group velocity (m/s), frequency bin size (rad/s), realaxation time (s) and polarization in the same order.
 A very large relaxation time (1 sec) for all the frequency is used to simulate the ballistic transport.
 We take group velocity to be 12360 m/s.

 Measure_regions.txt defines the domain with a degree of refinement = 4, discretizing the domain into 8^4 = 4096 equal spatial cells for output of the heat flux and temperature.